trynthink/scout/docs/ecm_schema.rst

 .. tip::

    If :ref:`fuel switching <json-fuel_switch_to>` is included in the ECM definition, then the fuel types listed should include all fuel types corresponding to equipment or technologies that can be supplanted by the technology described in the ECM.
+Further information about using the :ref:`json-fuel_switch_to` field is in the :ref:`ecm-features-multiple-fuel-types` section.

 .. _json-end_use: